molpopgen/fwdpy/docs/plugins.rst

 The Cython_ code for a plugin will go into a ".pyx" file.
 This is known as a "Pyrex_" file type, and Pyrex_ is the precuror to Cython_.

 .. note:: You will want to make sure that your text editor supports the .pyx and .pxd file extensions.
 Cython_ provides a plugin_ for Emacs.
 Casual Google searches find several options for the vi/vim family of editors.
 I have no idea what, if anything, is avaiable for OS X editors like BBEdit, TextWrangler, or Xcode.
 If you use them, you need to sort that out on your own.
 I use Emacs and vim because they work the same way on all systems and I can edit files remotely via SSH.
+For vim/neovim users, YouCompleteMe_ (with code completion enabled) is a truely spetacular way to edit Cython_ code--the code completion is quite cool.
+However, you are on your own installing it, as it is a bit tricky to get up and running.

 For plugins that require extra C++ code, header files should have the .h or .hpp extension, and source files should have the .cc extension.
 You should avoid .cpp for the following reason: Cython_ will process a pyx file into a .cpp file.
 This behavior can have side-effects.
 IF you have Cython_ code in foo.pyx and some additional C++ code in foo.cpp, the latter file will be over-written when Cython_ compiles foo.pyx into a C++ file (which will be called foo.cpp)!
 Use .cc to avoid that.